 “Rocky Point is getting what?!”
 That was the reaction of most Rocky Point Park faithful in late 1983 when they learned that their traditional Warwick, RI park would be getting an esteemed Arrow Development Corkscrew coaster for the 1984 season.
 I mean, Corkscrew coasters were staples in the big theme parks such as Knotts Berry… Continue reading The year Rocky Point put a *cork* in it!
 (Part I)

 When Rocky Point reopened in 1948 after a 10-year hiatus, something important was missing.
-It had most all the amusement park staples such as a carousel, fun house, dark ride, and Ferris Wheel.
+It had most all the amusement park staples such as a carousel, fun house, dark ride, and Whip.
 But it debuted without something all amusement parks had — a roller coaster.
-Rocky Point’s owner Vincent Ferla should be forgiven for… Continue reading Rocky Point’s chip off the old (wood) block!
+Rocky Point’s owner Vincent Ferla should be forgiven for not… Continue reading Rocky Point’s chip off the old (wood) block!

 To some it’s a reprieve from a day of white knuckle terror.
 To others it’s an enchanting escape into unknown terrain, with joyful anticipation of what lies beyond the next bend.
 For centuries, the smaller-than scale-train has been a staple in American amusement parks.
 The train ride appeals to all demographics – from train… Continue reading Backtracking at Rocky Point Park

 When you think of Rocky Point’s roller coasters, the Corkscrew, Cyclone, and even the Wildcat immediately come to mind.
 But did you know that the park once had several smaller, shorter, and milder wooden coasters that thrilled riders centuries ago?
 Rocky Point’s very first coaster was installed in the spring of 1872 by the American… Continue reading Rolling out early at Rocky Point Park!